5 Tips for Teaching AP Human Geography

 AP Human Geography adds a new layer, since students who enroll are typically looking to get a leg up on their college careers by acing the end-of-course exam and banking early course credits.
 The upside is that those types of students tend to be more ambitious, engaged and hard-working, so you’re already at an advantage as their teacher.

-When teaching AP Human Geography, it’s just like we tell our students at Elmhurst College: Tackle a complicated task by breaking it down into manageable parts.
+When teaching AP Human Geography, it’s just like we tell our students at Elmhurst University: Tackle a complicated task by breaking it down into manageable parts.

 1. Outline the Learning Objectives